Migrating from ngx-formly to ng-forge

 Display-only label / heading |

-| none | submit / next / previous / addArrayItem / removeArrayItem |
+| none | submit / next / previous / add-array-item / remove-array-item |

-Built-in action buttons; auto-disabled while the form is invalid |
+Built-in action buttons; submit auto-disables while the form is invalid, next while the current page is invalid |

 Selects.
 Formly takes options inside props; ng-forge takes options at the top level.
-The FieldOption shape is fixed at { value, label, disabled? } — if your data has custom keys, remap once at the source (data.map(d => ({ value: d.id, label: d.name }))) or use a targetProperty: 'options' derivation (see Async data).
+The FieldOption shape is fixed at { value, label, disabled? }.
+If your data has custom keys, remap once at the source (data.map(d => ({ value: d.id, label: d.name }))) or use a targetProperty: 'options' derivation (see Async data).

 {